 error: Could not compile `functions`.

-The main error message, “not all control paths return a value”, reveals the core of the issue with this code.
+The main error message, “not all control paths return a value,” reveals the core issue with this code.
 The definition of the function plus_one says that it will return an i32, but statements don’t evaluate to a value.
 Therefore, nothing is returned, which contradicts the function definition and results in an error.
-In this output, Rust gives an option to rectify this: it suggests removing the semicolon, which would fix the error.
+In this output, Rust provides an option to rectify this issue: it suggests removing the semicolon, which would fix the error.

 Comments

 All programmers strive to make their code easy to understand, but sometimes extra explanation is warranted.
-In these cases, we leave notes in your source code that the compiler will ignore but people reading the source code may find useful.
-These notes are called comments.
+In these cases, programmers leave notes, or comments, in their source code that the compiler will ignore but people reading the source code may find useful.

 Here’s a simple comment: